zubair001/cos-coding-challenge/challenges/web-frontend/README.md

    - information whether the logged in buyer is the highest bidder on an auction

 Please fork the repo and create the Angular project in the directory of this README.

+Note that the solution must be coded in Angular, as this is the framework we are using internally.
+No previous professional experience with Angular will be consider when checking the results, of course :)

 Your Resources: